a-knaw-knee-mus/Portfolio-Website/README.md

 ## Future Changes
 - Improve aesthetics

+## Completed Changes
 - Add drag and drop to the projects page for easy reordering

-## Completed Changes
+- Add Loading icon when making API requests
 - Improve responsiveness on mobile (used media queries and react-responsive)
 - Refactor context variables (projects and home content dont need to be in context) *Switched to single-page design*